Maybe I was being a bit Daddy Cool. That might be it?

 I was looking at my gorgeous daughter so tall and blossoming, in her navy Superdry hoodie and skinny jeans, her tawny hair up in a ponytail to stop her fiddling with it in school.
 And driving her teacher nuts.
 Coming to the end of primary school and thoughts turning with trepidation and excitement to secondary and the changes ahead.

 My son yet again in his soft cotton blue Nike pants with the orange pocket — which picks up the orange Nike hoodie.
 He swears he doesn’t give a damn about cool clothes and haircuts that have names, even if he can wax forever about the latest Messi boot slash or stripe.
 He had also dismissed the mint green twill chinos laid out for him this morning as “too girly”.

-All is good and I am a bit animated, maybe that is it, just as this lad in his mid-teens is passing us on a fairly swish mountain bike.
-I’m not sure what I am even saying exactly, just bantering away, but it must have been something to do with the way I am saying it.
+All was good and I was a bit animated, maybe that was it, just as this lad in his mid-teens was passing us on a pretty swish mountain bike.
+I’m not sure what I was even saying exactly, just bantering away, but it must have been something to do with the way I was saying it.

-After he passes us, they both frown at me in unison.
+After he passed us, both of my kids frowned at me in unison.

 “Dad,” said Keelin, “don’t do that!”

 It had to be something to do with Teenage Cycle Boy, something to do with him just being there and hearing me going on.

 I had embarrassed them somehow.
 I couldn’t see how from my perspective.
 But maybe from their’s … See?
 I’ was on this: I could feel a timely Daddy Talk coming on.

 That’s me, you see.
 So tuned in, alert and attentive to my burgeoning offspring and their needs, unspoken and spoken.
 Always ready with guidance and advice at this sensitive time.
 A life-times’s hard-earned wisdom distilled into a few carefully chosen words.

 The Daddy Lecture.